FermiParadox/lol_calc/README.md

 ### Dog ate your unit tests? ###
 MyLoLCalc**2** was practically my first program created on Python (actually it's my first program on *any* language).
 Its first version MyLoLCalc**1** was abandoned very early since there were some fundamental bugs.
 I'm not a professional programmer and this project was not my full time job.
-However it got to a functional state, it was maintainable (perhaps excluding portions of "factory" module which I'd rather rewrite than refactor) and preliminary timing testing indicated it was also fast enough for production.
+However it got to a functional state, it was maintainable (perhaps excluding portions of "factory" module which I'd rather rewrite than refactor) and preliminary timing testing indicated that it _might_ have been fast enough for production (might be wrong on that).

 ### How to run it ###